PBM Technical Services, Ditchling, Hassocks

 After getting my car fixed from Huets it came to £105 which wasn’t too bad considering their estimate.
 I was told by Huets that they couldn’t believe a garage would disconnect it, and especially not mark the cables to rewire it!

-I went back to PBM Technical Services to see Chris to get my money back where he told me he would only pay for the alarm and would not pay for the crank position sensor… what the fuck!
+I went back to PBM Technical Services to see Chris to get my money back where he told me he would only pay for the alarm and would not pay for the crank position sensor! wtf!

 By that afternoon I received a call from PBM Technical Services explaining that they had reconsidered and would pay me for the alarm and the price I paid for the crank position sensor.
 Now even though I brought the crank position sensor for £50 less than they charged me I agreed to this so as not to have to go to court.